What is it about leadership that inspires us?

 Gael O’Brien writes about leaders — how they build or lose trust and reputation — and what we can learn from them.

-The Week in Ethics has an international readership of companies, universities, ethics centers, and those interested in leadership and ethical issues in business, higher education, sports, and politics.
+The Week in Ethics has an international readership of companies, universities, ethics centers and those interested in leadership and ethical issues in business, higher education, sports, and politics.
+Several organization’s have links to the column on their websites and it has been a source of media reference (for example Minnesota Public Radio.

-As a monthly columnist for Business Ethics Magazine, Gael writes about ways leaders gain and lose trust and reputation, gender diversity in leadership, sustainability, and the impact on culture of leaders addressing values and purpose.
+As a monthly columnist for Business Ethics Magazine since 2010, Gael writes about ways leaders gain and lose trust and reputation, gender diversity in leadership, sustainability, and the impact on culture of leaders addressing values and purpose.

 Stepping Stones to Success (ISBN 978-1-60013-443-2)